 In today’s post, I want to share my thoughts and opinion’s on gym machines.
 Firstly, before I do, let’s define what a gym machine is.
-A gym machine, in my words or thinking is anything that may restrict full range of motion, is not ‘very’ functional, and just looks BIG for the most part (e.g., universal gym machines, leg press machines, row machines, leg extension machines).
+A gym machine, in my words or thinking, is anything that may restrict full range of motion, is not ‘very’ functional, and just looks BIG for the most part (e.g., universal gym machines, leg press machines, row machines, leg extension machines).
 Personally, as you can kind of already see, I’m not a fan of gym machines in general.
-Mind you, their is the odd exception and machine that I do like (e.g., Shuttle Machine) but I just don’t think they have a major purpose in ‘athletic’ training.
+Mind you, there is the odd exception and machine that I do like (e.g., Shuttle Machine) but I just don’t think they have a major purpose in ‘athletic’ training.

-Well, that’s just great…….More sitting!
+Well, that’s just great, more sitting!
 Trust me, take a look around your next commercial gym and let me know, how many machines involve sitting.

 3) We are already living in a society, where we are sitting for the most of the day, and therefore, we can have potential postural implications.

 All the best to your lifting 🙂